cloudify-cosmo/docs.getcloudify.org/content/install_maintain/agents/installation.md

 In this method, the installation script is pushed to the agent host, and executed remotely using SSH on Linux hosts and WinRM on Windows hosts.
 This is the default and simplest way for systems that allow SSH/WinRM access.
-A pre-requisite for remote installation is:
+The pre-requisites for remote installation are:

 * For Linux, an SSH server must be running on the agent host, and the SSH port (22 by default) must be open for incoming connections.